-I’m a professor in the Department of Mathematics, and I also teach in the Women’s and Gender Studies Department.
+I’m a professor in the Department of Mathematics.
 My research interests are in combinatorics (polynomial invariants), finite geometry (complete caps in AG(4,3), visualized using the card game SET®), and Cayley graphs.
-I am currently working on a book about SET® with my family, Gary Gordon, Rebecca Gordon and Hannah Gordon (not alphabetical, but ordered by year of birth).
+I have written a book about SET® with my family, Gary Gordon, Rebecca Gordon and Hannah Gordon (not alphabetical, but ordered by year of birth).
 My PhD was in non-commutative rings.
 I frequently teach Workshop Calculus, and I teach theoretical math courses whenever I can.
 I have also taught a WGS course on Gender and Science.

 Brief bio: I grew up in Chapel Hill, NC, so I’m a Tar Heel born and bred.
 Go Heels!
 CHHS (there was only one of them back then) ’71.
 I got my AB from Mount Holyoke College in 1975, MS from UMichigan (78) and PhD from the University of North Carolina (82).
 I love biking, rock climbing, hiking, travel and music.
 My sweetie and mathematical partner is Gary Gordon; he’s got some family photos that are fun.
 Our two daughters are Rebecca and Hannah.
 They are both math teachers.

 (The picture at the top of the page was taken when I visited New Zealand in 2007; Rebecca was a maths teacher there.
 The picture in the middle was taken in Yellowstone.)